 This course concentrates on confident public speaking, particularly dealing with nerves and anxiety.

 It offers simple, easy to practise tools to help you cope with nerves and get your message across memorably.

-There will be plenty of opportunities to practice simple tools to help you cope with nerves, get your message across memorably, structure your material for the best impact and speak effectively to audiences of varied sizes.
+You'll learn how to structure your material for the best impact and speak effectively to audiences of varied sizes.

-It is fun and effective with plenty of opportunities to practise.
+It is fun and effective with plenty of opportunities to practice.

 What Our Delegates Say

 "More than six months on, I still consider and share examples with colleagues about what I learned from that day at Impact Factory.
 Before this workshop, I would have been terrified to talk in front of just a few colleagues…I now speak confidently to large groups of people with ease."

 "I did three presentations in the week after the course and used a number of the tools from the day.
 In particular focusing on ‘the conversation’ and involving the audience allowing me to remove self-generated anxiety."